 You get a detailed report tracked throughout the Dev Sec Ops process – to help understand the quality of the code going through the pipeline.

-IZ Analyzer and IZ Sonar Cloud were used in the article to showcase the automated code quality – since these are the principles based on which the products are built.
-Feel free to try out the IZ Sonar Cloud (code quality as a service platform) or reach out to us to discuss how we could help you.
+IZ Analyzer was used in the article to showcase the automated Mulesoft code quality – since these are the principles based on which the products are built.

 Start using IZ Analyzer for Free